pataroff/audits/README.md

 ## Pataroff - Smart Contract Security Researcher

-I'm Pataroff, a "good guy" contributing to the security of the web3 space.
+I'm Pataroff, a good guy contributing to the security of the web3 space.

 Currently working independently and active in auditing contests on Code4rena, Sherlock and Cantina.